 Helpful hints for addressing envelopes

-- Don't indent or stagger address lines
+- Don't indent or stagger address lines.

-- Don't underline any words
+- Don't underline any words or use punctuation.

 To acknowledge the Traditional Custodians of the land your item is being delivered on, you can include those place names in the address field.